DOI: 10.7256/2585-7797.2024.1.70073.2

 II chronology.

 "I calculated the years from the creation of the world to the birth of Noah – 1506 years have passed, and 600 years have passed from the birth of Noah to the completion of the Ark before the Flood, Lunar or Solar [years] or mixed are given.
 I believe that the scriptures are based on the Sun.
-And at the end of these 600 years, Noah entered the Ark to escape from the Flood: and there was a worldwide flood on earth, and it lasted 1 year and 2 months.
-And from the end of the flood to the birth of Abraham, the number of years passed 295.
-And 100 years have passed from the birth of Abraham to the birth of Isaac.
-And from the birth of Isaac to Jacob, 60 years have passed, from the hour when he entered Egypt to the exodus from it, 130 years have passed.
-And 430 years passed from Jacob's going to Egypt to the exodus from there.
-And from the exodus from Egypt to the construction of the Temple by Solomon in the 4th year of his reign, 480 or four times twenty years passed.
+At the end of these 600 years, Noah entered the Ark to escape from the Flood, and there was a worldwide flood on Earth that lasted 1 year and 2 months.
+From the end of the flood to the birth of Abraham, the number of years passed 295.
+And 100 years have passed from Abraham's birth to Isaac's birth.
+From the birth of Isaac to Jacob, 60 years have passed; from the time he entered Egypt to the exodus from it, 130 years have passed.
+And 430 years passed from Jacob's going to Egypt to the exodus.
+From the exodus from Egypt to the construction of the Temple by Solomon in the 4th year of his reign, 480 or four times twenty years passed.
 And from the construction of the Temple to Jesus Christ, according to the chroniclers, 490 years have passed.
 And so, according to this calculation, which I have done with the help of the Scriptures, it has been about 4,173 years and 8 months, more or less.
-From Jesus Christ, because of the difference of sects, I skip, counting and calculating the real Prophecies, entirely according to the order of the chain that contains its rotation, all through Astronomical teaching and my natural gift, and after a while, and understanding by this the time when Saturn, which will turn, will enter the 7th month of April until August 25th, Jupiter from June 14th to October 7th, Mars from April 17th to June 22nd, Venus from April 9th to May 22nd, Mercury from February 3rd to February 27th, then from June 1st to June 24th, and from September 25th to October 16th.
-Saturn in Capricorn, Jupiter in Aquarius, Mars in Scorpio, Venus in Pisces, Mercury in a month in Capricorn, Aquarius and Pisces, the Moon in Aquarius, the Dragon's head in Libra, the tail in the opposite sign, [then] follows the union of Jupiter and Mercury, with the quadrature of Mars and Mercury; the Dragon's head will be with the union The sun and Jupiter, the year will be calm, without an eclipse, nothing else, and it will be the beginning of what will continue from here, and starting this year the greatest persecution of the Christian Church will be committed, which has not yet been in Africa, and it will continue until 1792, which will be considered the renewal of the epoch."
+From Jesus Christ, because of the difference of sects, I skip, count, and calculate the real Prophecies, entirely according to the order of the chain that contains its rotation, all through Astronomical teaching and my natural gift, and after a while, and understanding by this the time when Saturn, which will turn, will enter the 7th month of April until August 25th, Jupiter from June 14th to October 7th, Mars from April 17th to June 22nd, Venus from April 9th to May 22nd, Mercury from February 3rd to February 27th, then from June 1st to June 24th, and from September 25th to October 16th.
+Saturn in Capricorn, Jupiter in Aquarius, Mars in Scorpio, Venus in Pisces, Mercury in a month in Capricorn, Aquarius and Pisces, the Moon in Aquarius, the Dragon's head in Libra, the tail in the opposite sign, [then] follows the union of Jupiter and Mercury, with the quadrature of Mars and Mercury; the Dragon's head will be with the union The sun and Jupiter, the year will be calm, without an eclipse, nothing else, and it will be the beginning of what will continue from here, and starting this year the greatest persecution of the Christian Church will be committed, which has not yet been in Africa.
+It will continue until 1792, which will be considered the renewal of the epoch."

 References